I saw the following words glitter in gold print on the wall of a Church in our beloved town of Luton this week:

 God did not send a Roman senator to bring political reform, nor a great military leader to vanquish evil, but became a little child.
 He was born into the filth of a stable, bore the shame of growing up a refugee, and of questionable parenthood.
 And the child became a man, living one of the most radical and revolutionary lives ever known to human kind.

 If you’re not a fan of Church or religion, don’t worry, some days I’m not either.
-But why not join in the celebrations at a local place of worship this year?
-Join us in singing songs of hope that God is present in our distress, we’d love to make you feel at home.
+But I hope your local church will make you feel welcome to join in the festivities, singing songs of hope that God is present in our distress.
 And if you’re a regular, take a look at some of the slogans up in the walls of your Church, or listen closer to the lyrics of the songs you’re singing.
-A think about how much your life, your family, and your church and even your credit card bill, are reflecting those ideas to our friends “of humble estate”.
+And think about how much your life, your family, and your church and even your credit card bill, are reflecting those ideas to people outside the church doors.